Alcudia, Majorca, Balearic Islands

 Costa Adeje has plenty of chic cocktail bars and restaurants that cater to a dressier crowd, and also hosts the fantastic 'I Love Music Festival' (usually held in April) which features big-name bands and DJs.
 Costa Adeje is definitely quieter than its neighbour, Playa de Las Americas, making Costa Adeje a good spot to visit for family holidays.

 If you want to party with the locals, head to Puerto de la Cruz, the university town of La Laguna or the Tenerife capital of Santa Cruz, but don't expect the bars to get going until gone midnight which is standard Canarian style.
+Either way, as you can probably tell, most of the resorts across Tenerife provide lots of different nighttime activities for every type of holiday-maker.

 You could take a romantic night-time tour to the Teide National Park to go star-gazing, or linger over cocktails at a stylish beach club with DJs in Playa de Las Americas.
 Watch the sunset from a secluded beach like Benijo in Santa Cruz, and then tour the charming Canarian tapas bars.